Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 Jump to:

-Ribeye roasts generally come with the bones removed, but then tied back on by the butcher for presentation and to held them against the meat while cooking.
+Some ribeye roasts come with the bones removed, but then tied back on by the butcher for presentation and to hold them against the meat while cooking.
+Other ribeye roasts are sold boneless.

 You will see some ribeye roasts with 3-4 bones and others with as many as 6.
 Usually the roast will be about 2 lbs per bone.